RcwYuen/ucl-comp0005-groupcw/README.md

 9th February 2021: Rudy completed the section for the time data collection for all 3 tasks. <br>
 12th February 2021: Rudy completed the Graham Scan Algorithm.

+### Issues
+- The Graham Search Algorithm will reach either RecursionError or MemoryError on the qsort algorithm, if anyone can implement any sorting that is non-recursive with complexity O(n log n) it will be appreciated.

 #### Pending Work
 Complete the 3 Tasks: Jarvis March Algorithm, Extended Graham Scan Algorithm <br>
 Search for the worst case scenario for each algorithm <br>